Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 Multi-step reasoning
 --------------------
-Generally speaking, supplying the same prompt to an LLM multiple times, will yield you a different output every time (there are hyperparameters like 'temperature' that influence this, but this is unleveraged by most users).
-This means that trying to do mathematical modelling through such tools yields very inconsistent results.
+Generally speaking, supplying the same prompt to an LLM multiple times, will yield you a different output every time (there are hyperparameters like 'temperature' that influence this, but this is not leveraged by most users).
+Such inconsistent output poses a challenge we would need to address:

 For instance, in your first conversation you might get an output that is well-structured, shows that the LLM understood you question, generated a valid model and even helped you interpret the results.
 You are happy, and later you want to